III. B North - East Region

 (Routes toward Yambol and Burgas, Greece &Turkey borders)

-- from Ruse to Yambol via Kotlenski Pass:
+- From Ruse to Yambol via Kotlenski Pass:

-- from Ruse to Burgas via Varbishki Pass:
+- From Ruse to Burgas via Varbishki Pass:

-From Ruse to Opaka to Popovo to Omurtag to Varbitsa to Sungurlare to Karnobat to Aytos to Burgas (to Border Checkpoint Malko Tarnovo).
+Ruse to Opaka to Popovo to Omurtag to Varbitsa to Sungurlare to Karnobat to Aytos to Burgas (to Border Checkpoint Malko Tarnovo).

 For more detailed description I divide this route in 3 sectors: